An Overview of Azure Virtual Desktop

 Azure Virtual Desktop ensures that teams can access their working environment no matter where they are or what device they’re using.
 This results in significantly increased flexibility as a completely remote workforce can all use the same platforms – without the need for installations – which can be deployed immediately.

 Another huge benefit of AVD is that it offers a far more cost-effective option than traditional hardware setups.
 In a typical office, users will have their own workstation – which will be supported by enough servers to cope with the use of applications and data.
 With AVD, however, users can use any existing device, including their own home computer or laptop.

 This has been hugely beneficial during the coronavirus pandemic.
-It not only allowed companies to quickly get teams working remotely, it also meant that they didn’t need to outfit their staff with all new hardware to support them in home working.
+It not only allowed companies to get teams working remotely quickly, but it also meant that they didn’t need to outfit their staff with all-new hardware to support them in home working.
 Looking ahead, companies will be able to keep expensive hardware operational for longer using AVD – meaning better value for money all around.